1897 Oregon Webfoots football team

 The 1897 Oregon Webfoots football team represented the University of Oregon in the 1897 college football season.
 It was the Webfoots' fourth season; they competed as an independent and were led by head coach Joe Smith.
 They finished the season with a record of one win and one loss (1–1).

 Schedule

+Background

+Ahead of the 1897 football season, the faculty of the University of Oregon established a set of rules for athletes participating in the school's behalf in athletic events.
+All players were required to have attained 42 academic credits, with a 85% grade standing in all classes taken during the most recent semester.
+All players must have attended the school for one full year prior to playing and were required to "maintain a student character above reproach" to be eligible for competition.

+Only games against other colleges were permitted, with the schedule required to be submitted to and approved by an elected committee of four faculty members.
+The season was also required to be terminated by December 1.